7 Creative Ways to Use Dried Kawakawa in Your Kitchen

 How should dried Kawakawa be stored?

-Keep whole leaves in an airtight, light-proof container in a cool, dry place.
-Avoid heat, moisture, and sunlight to maintain flavor and potency for up to 12–18 months.
+Store the leaves whole in an airtight, light-proof container and keep them in a cool, dark cupboard.
+When stored correctly, they maintain their peak potency for up to 12 months.

 What is Kawakawa?